MCGoSnipe/install-guide/docs/install-gosnipe.md

 These steps are universal.

-Run this command in your shell (bash for Mac/Linux, CMD/Powershell for Windows):
+Run this command in your shell (bash/zsh/other for Mac/Linux, CMD/Powershell for Windows):
 ```
 go install github.com/MCGoSnipe/GoSnipe@latest
 ```